This post on how to stop travel sickness contains affiliate links.

 Hi everyone!
 Hope you had a great weekend.
 I spent my time relaxing in Linden, TN with one of my gal pals Amanda.
 We had a great time relaxing, catching up, and enjoying the quaint little town.
 I’m home until tomorrow and then I’m heading to Pigeon Forge for a few days at Dollywood.

 I’ve been traveling quite a bit lately and caught a cold in-between trip.
 It was my fault, I scheduled too much and didn’t take care of myself.
 Usually, I’m a pro at avoiding colds!

 So today I thought I’d share a few ways to avoid sickness when you travel a lot.

-1.Water, water, water.
 Whether you’re driving, flying or on a train, you can never drink enough water.
 You lose a lot of water when you fly and water helps keep your body healthy.
-I try to chug a bottle of water before I go to sleep, again when I wake up and then throughout the day.
+I try to chug a bottle of water before I go to sleep, again when I wake up, and then throughout the day.
 There’s nothing more I hate than waking up in the morning having a headache and feeling dried out from not drinking enough water.
 It also keeps you from getting a dry mouth.

-4. Try to exercise.
 On a lot of media trips, you’ll get some time in the afternoon or evening to do your own thing.
 I usually spend this time catching up on emails, but should spend it in the gym!
 Exercise is a big part of my routine at home, it always helps me feel better and I never regret doing it.
 Take a walk outside and enjoy the fresh air or hit the gym!

-5. Don’t be afraid to say no and take a day off.
 I’m on my third media trip of the month and today I’m taking the day off.
 To nap, do laundry, snuggle with Gatsby, go to dinner with Tim, etc. I need it for my mental health to keep from getting too burned out.
 It’s good for your brain and your body!